Oil tycoon Edward L. Doheny and son, Edward “Ned” Doheny Jr.

 DOHENY ONCE WAS A PARK FULL OF EUCALYPTUS TREES

-The park area of Doheny once had many eucalyptus trees providing shade and beauty to the park.
+The park area of Doheny once had many eucalyptus trees providing shade and beauty.
 During the Monarch Butterfly migrations, their branches would hang low with the butterflies so thick one couldn’t see the green of the leaves.
-Unfortunately, most of the trees were removed because of disease or because they became a safety hazard, and new State Park regulations prevented the planting of new trees as eucalyptus are not a native to the southern California environment.
+Unfortunately, most of the trees were removed because of disease or because they became safety hazards, and State Park regulations prevented the planting of new trees as eucalyptus are not a native to the southern California environment.

 DOHENY’S 75TH ANNIVERSARY